 Interestingly, many investors seem to be under the opposite impression: that private equity firms have raised too much money, resulting in too much capital chasing a small number of deals.
 The reality, however, is that growth in private equity’s capital base has generally tracked the growth in the overall market’s value (Exhibit 4A and 4B).

-EXHIBIT 4A: US Private Equity Dry Powder
+EXHIBIT 4A: U.S. Private Equity Dry Powder

-EXHIBIT 4B: Private Equity Dry Powder as a Percentage of Total US Market Cap
+EXHIBIT 4B: Private Equity Dry Powder as a Percentage of Total U.S. Market Cap

 Is This a Good Time to Consider Investing in Private Equity?